-Uber has a tech center in Pittsburgh and a testing facility on 42 acres within the City of Pittsburgh.
+Uber has a tech center in Pittsburgh and a testing facility within the City of Pittsburgh.
 Also located in Pittsburgh is the recently formed American Robotics Manufacturing Institute.
 Amazon has expanded its footprint in the Pittsburgh region.
-UPMC, the region's largest healthcare provider, announced its plan to spend \$2 billion to build three new specialty hospitals, with the first set to open in 2020.

 The Port Authority of Allegheny County (Port Authority) serves the metropolitan area by operating over 740 buses, over 80 light rail vehicles, and the Monongahela incline.
 The Port Authority also owns the Duquesne Incline, which it leases to the nonprofit Society for the Preservation of the Duquesne Heights Incline.
 The Port Authority is the largest operator of mass transit services in Western Pennsylvania and is among the nation's top 20 largest public transportation systems.
 The Port Authority's 2,600 employees serve approximately 200,000 riders, with a total of nearly 64 million passengers annually.